facil-io/cstl/README.md

 If you're submitting a PR, make sure to update the corresponding code slice (file) in the `stl_slices` folder.

+Note that the master branch is unstable as it gets.
+Commits may get squashed, the branch may be overwritten (force push), etc'.

 Also, contributions are subject to the terms and conditions set in [the facil.io contribution guide](https://github.com/boazsegev/facil.io/CONTRIBUTING.md).

 ## Documentation